taikedz/handy-scripts/projects/secure-dir/README.md

 ### EncFS

-The EncFS library is mostly suitable for general-case privacy; however you may want to take into account the Dfeuse Security audit that points out some shortcomings when using encfs in places where third-parties have read-write access to the encrypted store itself.
+The EncFS library is mostly suitable for general-case privacy; however you may want to take into account the [Defuse Security](https://defuse.ca/audits/encfs.htm) audit that points out some shortcomings when using encfs in places where third-parties have read-write access to the encrypted store itself.

 If you want to ensure better privacy, you can try using CryFS, though that library is not currently deemed stable.